Skip to content

 Video Script

 “I wanted my life back.
 I was a shell of a person.
 I wanted to be trusted; I wanted relationships back that I lost, mainly my children and family.
 It started innocent enough, I got into a car accident, and then I got sucked into the whole, you know, medication issue with the pills.
-And before I knew it, I was in a cloud.
+Before I knew it, I was in a cloud.
 I was sucked in by addiction, and with my mind, I kept thinking it was OK because a doctor was prescribing this for me, a doctor was giving me this, a doctor was giving me that.

 So, I didn’t think I was doing anything wrong.
 Level Up supports my family and my relationships with my family, and they’ve helped me grow as a person.
 When I first started there, I was so intimidated and scared, you know?
 But, they’ve taught me, they’ve taught me how to come into my own.
 And then, you know, when I get the call from my twenty-one-year-old daughter in the middle of the day, to say ‘I love you, Mom.’ that’s amazing.”